alpsteam/autonomous-labs/lab-2.md

 title: Lab 2 Some other title
 ---

-# 🚀 Labs 2: Some other title
+# 🚀 Lab 2: Some other title

 In this lab we will build a small RESTful API with a Helidon microservice.
 We will connect the microservice to Oracle Autonomous Transaction Processing DB and deploy our application to Kubernetes using a CI/CD pipeline.